gabriwl165/python-web-framework/README.md

         return f"^{path}$"
 ```

-it basicly add slash in the begging or in the end back if you did it
+It basically adds a slash at the beginning or the end, if it was originally there.
 - `/book/{name}/action/{author}` -> `^/book/(?P<name>[^/]+?)/action/(?P<author>[^/]+?)$`
 - `/book/{name}/action/{author}/` -> `^/book/(?P<name>[^/]+?)/action/(?P<author>[^/]+?)/$`
 - `book/{name}/action/{author}/` -> `^book/(?P<name>[^/]+?)/action/(?P<author>[^/]+?)/$`

-I hardly suggest you debug and test this method by your own, it will makes more sense when you see it working.
+I highly suggest you debug and test this method on your own, it will make more sense when you see it working.

-Now that we have method to convert our path into a regex pre-compiled, we have to refactor `add` method:
+Now that we have a method to convert our path into a pre-compiled regex, we need to refactor the `add` method.
 ```python
     def add(self, path, methods_handler):
         self.mapping[self.parse_dynamic_url(path)] = methods_handler
 ```

-On our `dispatch` method, we need to handle the request and iterate over our mapping array with our endpoints and match them with our regex, if not matched, we move for the next on unless we find it ou return for the client an `404` not found.
+In our `dispatch` method, we need to handle the request by iterating over our mapping array of endpoints and matching each one with our regex.
+If there's no match, we move to the next endpoint until we find a match or return a `404 Not Found` to the client.
 ```python
     async def dispatch(self, request: Request):
         # Iterate through the compiled patterns